KevinGastelum/MyDataEngineering/01._AWS_DataEngineeringProject/README.md

 ### AWS Glue Setup

-Automize fetching and cleaning the data with AWS Glue
+Fetching and cleaning the data with AWS Glue

 ```python
 import sys